elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 When you install Elixir, you will have three new executables: `iex`, `elixir` and `elixirc`.
 If you compiled Elixir from source or are using a packaged version, you can find these inside the `bin` directory.

-For now, let's start by running `iex` (or `iex.bat` if you are on Windows) which stands for Interactive Elixir.
+For now, let's start by running `iex` (or `iex.bat` if you are on Windows PowerShell, where `iex` is a PowerShell command) which stands for Interactive Elixir.
 In interactive mode, we can type any Elixir expression and get its result.
 Let's warm up with some basic expressions.

 Open up `iex` and type the following expressions: